mfkimbell/aws-basic-ai-image-generation/README.md

 ![imagegen-ezgif com-speed](https://github.com/user-attachments/assets/bd4d3b33-3cc1-4eaa-ae1c-373c800241a3)

-Lambda function to generate a movie poster design using a machine learning model from Bedrock and upload the image to S3.
+Lambda function to generate an image design using a machine learning model from Bedrock and upload the image to S3.

 Purpose:
-- Takes an input prompt related to movie poster specifications.
+- Takes an input prompt related to image specifications.
 - Invokes a Bedrock model to generate a poster image.
 - Uploads the generated image to an S3 bucket.
 - Returns a pre-signed URL for accessing the uploaded poster.